-With Chelsea confirming that John Terry's 19-year playing career with the club will end this summer, UEFA.com looks back at five key European games from the defender's Blues career.
+With John Terry announcing the end of his playing career at the age of 37, UEFA.com looks back at five key European games from the defender's Chelsea heyday.

-With John Terry set to depart Chelsea at the end of the season, UEFA.com looks back at five of the Blues captain's most memorable nights in Europe.
-"Everyone knows I'm Chelsea through and through," Terry once said, and the youth product has undoubtedly left a major mark during his 19 years at Stamford Bridge.
+With John Terry hanging up his boots at the age of 37, UEFA.com looks back at five of the former Chelsea captain's most memorable nights in Europe.
+"Everyone knows I'm Chelsea through and through," Terry once said, and the Blues' youth product left a major mark during his 19 years at Stamford Bridge before ending his playing days after one final season at Aston Villa.

 Vålerenga 2-3 Chelsea: 1998/99 UEFA Cup Winners' Cup quarter-finals, second leg